isemenkov/libpasmyhtml/README.md

 libPasMyHTML
 ============
 It is object pascal bindings and wrapper around [MyHTML library](https://github.com/lexborisov/myhtml).
+MyHTML is a fast HTML 5 Parser using Threads.

 ### Bindings